greenm01/vb4x/docs/vb4x_specs.md

 Movement across the lanes is explained in Section 4.

-Players start the game with one homeworld, 50 production points, a planetary shipyard, two ETACs, a cruiser, two destroyers, and a scout.
+Players start the game with one homeworld and 50 Production Points (PP), one spaceport, one shipyard, two ETACs, a cruiser, two destroyers, and a scout.
 Each player's homeworld should be placed on the outer ring, as far as strategically possible from enemy home sector(s).

 ## 2\.2 Planets